oleg-rnd/money2/README.md

 # money2
-System of the good in browser
+System of the systematic good in your browser

 How to install a temporary add-on?